 Control of abdominal extension in the freely moving intact crayfish cherax destructor.
-II.
-Activity Of the superficial extensor motor neurones
+I. Activity Of the tonic stretch receptor

 - Views Icon Views

 - Search Site